MoonlightCapital/MoonlightBot-docs/README.md

 ## Logging

-The bot has configurable logging, and can log several kinds of actions to one or more channels.
+MoonlightBot offers configurable logging, and can log several kinds of actions to one or more channels.
 To enable and configure logging for a specific channel, use the command
 ```
 /config channels channel:LOG-CHANNEL logs:Open editor
 ```